01 – USA and China establish diplomatic relations.

 24 – Gas explosion kills 14 miners at Appin colliery in NSW, Australia.

-31 – Seventeen people die when a Dan Air plane goes off the runway and into the sea at Sumburgh Airport in the Shetlands.
+31 – 17 people die when a charter aircraft with 47 people on board goes off the runway and crashes into the sea at Sumburgh Airport in the Shetlands.

 15 – Seb Coe is the first athlete to hold world indoor records simultaneously for 800 metres, 1500 metres and the mile.